BouleyAustin/BouleyPortfolio/README.md

 # AustinBouleyPortfolio
 I attend the Unversity of Houston-Clear Lake.
 I am a Computer Science and Finance Major with an expected graduation date of December 2020.
 My current GPA is 3.94.
 I have been programming since 2016.
 I am proficient in HTML, CSS, Java, and Python as well as knowledgable in Swift.
-I am currently working on an App using Swift, but I am keeping the source code private.
-These projects are from highschool.